 “Live like there is no tomorrow”

 Jen was diagnosed with thyroid cancer in April 2018.
-She is fighting her disease (at the time she submitted the story).
+She is fighting her disease.
 She is on a self-love/healthy lifestyle mission.

 April 2018, I discovered a lump in the front of my throat.

 “I was laying down one night in bed and for some odd reason decided to feel my neck and noticed a large baseball sized lump and it alarmed me.
 My husband felt it as well.
 The next day I had a follow up for my hypothyroidism with my family doctor and so I ask her and she did an exam and felt it as well.
 She scheduled me for an ultrasound which came back suspicious and so they set me up for a fine needle aspiration biopsy which terrified me to even think about.

 Those results came back highly suspicious so my doctor sent me to a surgeon who specialized in thyroid cancer.
 He said only a few nodules usually turn out to be cancer and he said he would need my whole thyroid removed.
 I was at a loss for words with that news because my thyroid was a part of me.

 I had surgery on May 2nd and my surgeon said my pathology came back and my entire thyroid was covered in cancer and Hashimoto’s disease and he wanted to go back in and remove lymph nodes to be sure they were not affected.
 I was sick and in shock and numb.
 I ran crying into my husband’s arms and he held me and cried with me while telling me we would get through this together.